greenelab/onboarding/source/expectations.rst

 science that is well presented.
 We all benefit from this reputation, but we must also work to maintain it.
 In order to maintain the quality of our lab's output, we've established deadlines for various outputs.
-Each of these applies to sharing a final version (ready for submission) in the Greene Lab slack's
+Each of these applies to sharing a complete version that the author deems ready for submission in the Greene Lab slack's #general channel.
+Once at least two days have passed and all coauthors have approved, the output can move forward even if less time than than the maximum allowable has passed.
-#general channel.

-* Manuscripts must be shared two weeks before submission.
+* Manuscripts must be shared two weeks before the deadline.
-* Posters must be shared one week before printing.
+* Posters must be shared one week before the deadline for printing.
-* Content presented for the first time in talks must be shared one week before delivery.
+* Scientific talks based on a submitted abstract must be shared one week before the presentation.
-* Meeting abstracts must be shared one week before submission.
+* Meeting abstracts must be shared one week before the deadline for submission.

 Failure to abide by these guidelines will result in missing whatever the opportunity in question is.